obaraelijah/funcgo/README.md

 This library's aim is to take advantage of Go's generics to implement functional interfaces for container like maps or slices.
+Because of this, the required version of go is 1.21.